-The sinuses are small air pockets located behind your forehead, nose, cheekbones, and eyes.
-The sinuses produce mucus, which is a jelly-like liquid that protects the body by trapping germs.
-Sometimes, bacteria or allergens can cause too much mucus to form, which blocks the openings of your sinuses.
+The sinuses are small air pockets located behind your forehead, nose, cheekbones, and in between the eyes.
+The sinuses produce mucus, which is a thin and flowing liquid that protects the body by trapping and moving germs away.

 Excess mucus is common if you have a cold or allergies.
-This mucus buildup can encourage bacteria and germs to grow in your sinus cavity, leading to a bacterial or viral infection.
-Most sinus infections are viral, and go away in a week or two without treatment.
+This mucus buildup can become thick and encourage bacteria and other germs to build up in your sinus cavity, leading to a bacterial or viral infection.
+Most sinus infections are viral and go away in a week or two without treatment.

 - a nasal bone spur (a bone growth in the nose)